Student Conduct Code

-This Code covers student and student group/organization misconduct as discussed in Section II below, except with respect to students and student groups/organizations in the School of Medicine, who should visit the graduate students and medical students pages for applicable student misconduct policies.
+This Code covers student and student group/organization misconduct as discussed in Section II below.
 This Code does not address academic misconduct, which is covered by applicable school and divisional policies.

 Students are expected to read, be familiar with, and abide by this Code.
-The Vice Provost for Student Affairs is responsible for the implementation and administration of this Code.
-Students should consult the Homewood Office of the Dean of Student Life or their divisional designee about questions concerning student activities, student life, and student affairs.
+The Office of Student Conduct is responsible for the implementation and administration of this Code.
+Students should consult the Office of Student Conduct or their divisional designee about questions concerning student activities, student life, and student affairs.